As an entrepreneur, you are spoiled for choice when it comes to outsourcing software development.

-Always keep your eyes peeled for the red flags.
+Always keep your eyes peeled for red flags.

-And if you still have doubts when it comes to outsourcing software development check out this decision tree.
+And if you still have doubts as to whether you should outsource software development check out this decision tree.

 If you have any questions why not drop me a direct message?
 I’d love to hear from you.

 What do you think are the major risks of outsourcing software development?
 Drop a comment below and let’s start a conversation!